 People come to Loaves and Dishes for all kinds of cooking answers and this is one of them.
 Cooking canned peas on the stove is EASY and literally anyone can do it!
 All you need is a few spices and a taste of sugar and you will be rolling in the peas!

-See that little pop up box in the right hand corner of this page, you can leave me questions there and I will answer you by email.
+See that little pop up box , you can leave me questions there and I will answer you by email.
 For example, if someone leaves the question about “HOW TO COOK CANNED PEAS ON THE STOVE”, then I’ll shoot them an email.

 If enough people ask, I’ll write a post like this one to explain just exactly “HOW TO COOK CANNED PEAS ON THE STOVE’”.
 See how that works?
 Loaves and Dishes at your service!

 SEE A VIDEO OF WENDI MAKING THESE PEAS!

 Check out this short video of me making the canned peas and you’ll be ready to get started.

 WHAT IS CANNED PEAS?

 Just so we are all on the same page, let’s just make sure we are all using the same can!
 For this post, we are talking about green peas that you will find on any American grocery shelf.
 We ARE NOT talking about black eye peas or any of those particular legume family.

 HOW TO SEASON CANNED PEAS?

 The best thing you can do for any canned vegetable is to season it properly.
 I want you fixing your peas so that they taste JUST LIKE HOME!
 That means proper seasoning which consists of: